 Susan is an architect, artist, climate communicator, and social entrepreneur.
 In 2008, after 20 years as an architect, she decided that she wanted to do something more for our climate.
 What would motivate other people to do more as well?
 Something fun and visible.
 What was preventing people from acting?
 Fear, and lack of belief that their actions matter.
 Susan founded Climate Creatives to use art and design to engage people because data alone doesn’t do it: behavioral change begins with an emotional commitment.

-At Climate Creatives, Susan developed proprietary programs and hands-on creative workshops for sustainability, innovation, communication and leadership.
-Susan’s Distributed Public Art installations connect communities that foster awareness and action towards a more sustainable world.
-Susan uses her own artwork as a personal lab for exploring ways to connect people to climate issues through art, and her work has been exhibited in over a dozen group shows in recent years, and she has partnered with over 80 organizations.
-Susan has installed Rising Waters in over a dozen locations, including in Panama, and the project continues to highlight sea level rise in the US and internationally.
+At Climate Creatives, Susan develops proprietary programs and hands-on creative workshops for sustainability, innovation, communication and leadership.
+Susan’s Public Art installations connect communities and foster action toward a more sustainable world.
+Susan uses her own artwork as a personal lab for exploring ways to connect people to climate issues.
+Her work has been exhibited in over a dozen group shows in recent years and she has partnered with over 100 organizations.
+Susan has installed Rising Waters in 16 locations, including in Panama, and future installations will continues to highlight climate risks in the US and internationally.

 Climate Creatives’ Expert Partners and Advisors have broad expertise, so we can deliver blue chip multidisciplinary services while keeping our overhead and carbon footprint low.
 We remain nimble while bringing deep experience in Engagement, Team Building, Leadership, Design, Art, Communications, Climate Policy & Business Strategy, Planning, Landscape Architecture, Water Management, Data, and Education.